Lithuanian declension: Fifth declension

-There are also two feminine nouns of the fifth declension: sesuo (sister) and duktė (daughter).
+There are also two feminine fifth-declension nouns: sesuo (sister) and duktė (daughter).

 Adjectives

-In Lithuanian, adjectives have three declensions determined by the singular and plural nominative case inflections.
+Adjectives have three declensions, determined by the singular and plural nominative-case inflections.
 Adjectives agree with nouns in number, gender, and case.
-Unlike nouns, which have two genders – masculine and feminine – adjectives have three (except -is, -ė adjectives), but the neuter adjectives (the third example in the table) have only one uninflected form.
+Unlike nouns (which have two genders, masculine and feminine), adjectives have three (except -is, -ė adjectives); the neuter adjectives (the third example in the table) have only one uninflected form.